-Citi considers certain of these indices to fall within the definition of a "Benchmark" as set out in the final report on "Principles for Financial Benchmarks" as published by the International Organization of Securities Commissions on 17 July 2013 (the "IOSCO Principles").
+Citi considers certain of these indices to fall within the definition of a "Benchmark" as set out in the final report on "Principles for Financial Benchmarks" as published by the International Organization of Securities Commissions on July 17, 2013 (the "IOSCO Principles").
 Accordingly, CGML is an Administrator of these indices (each a "Benchmark") for the purposes of this Statement of Compliance.

 CGML, as an established index provider, affirms the importance of accuracy and integrity of Benchmarks in the pricing of financial contracts and, more generally, financial markets.
-CGML is committed to administering its Benchmarks in accordance with the IOSCO Principles and other relevant industry standards and has taken proactive steps in response to new industry and regulatory standards on financial benchmarks, including the European Union regulation on indices used as benchmarks in financial instruments and financial contracts (the "Benchmark Regulation").2 As of 5 March 2018, the UK Financial Conduct Authority officially authorised CGML as a Benchmark Administrator under Article 34 of the Benchmark Regulation and CGML is listed on the ESMA Register of Benchmark Administrators in the EU.
-Further information can be found [here].
+CGML is committed to administering its Benchmarks in accordance with the IOSCO Principles and other relevant industry standards and has taken proactive steps in response to developing industry and regulatory standards on financial benchmarks, including the United Kingdom Benchmarks Regulation.2 As of 5 March 2018, the UK Financial Conduct Authority (the "FCA") officially authorised CGML as a Benchmark Administrator under Article 34 of the European Benchmarks Regulation, and CGML is (as at the date of this Statement of Compliance) listed on the FCA Benchmarks Register as a Benchmark Administrator.
+Further information can be found here.

-This Statement of Compliance seeks to describe the extent of CGML's compliance with the IOSCO Principles with respect to the Benchmarks.3 As contemplated by the IOSCO Principles, in assessing the extent of CGML's compliance, CGML has sought to implement the Principles in a manner proportionate to the size and risks posed by each Benchmark and/or the Administrator and the Benchmark-setting process whilst also taking into consideration the application of the Benchmark Regulation.
+This Statement of Compliance seeks to describe the extent of CGML's compliance with the IOSCO Principles with respect to its Benchmarks.3 As contemplated by the IOSCO Principles, in assessing the extent of CGML's compliance, CGML has sought to implement the IOSCO Principles in a manner which is proportionate to the size of, and the risks posed by, each Benchmark and/or the Administrator, and by the Benchmark-setting process, whilst also taking into consideration the application of the United Kingdom Benchmarks Regulation.

-For the avoidance of doubt, this Statement of Compliance is not intended to constitute a benchmark statement under Article 27 of the Benchmark Regulation.
-A separate Benchmark Statement has been prepared for each benchmark or benchmark family categorised by CGML as such in accordance with the Benchmark Regulation.
-Each such Benchmark Statement can be found [here].
+For the avoidance of doubt, this Statement of Compliance is not intended to constitute a benchmark statement under the United Kingdom Benchmarks Regulation.
+A separate Benchmark Statement has been prepared for each benchmark or benchmark family categorised by CGML as such in accordance with the United Kingdom Benchmarks Regulation.
+Each such Benchmark Statement can be found here.

-The content of this Statement of Compliance follows the order of the IOSCO Principles, which can be grouped into four sub-sections: Governance, Benchmark Design, Quality of the Methodology and Accountability.
+The content of this Statement of Compliance follows the order of the IOSCO Principles, which can be grouped into four sub-sections: Governance, Benchmark Design, Quality of the Methodology, and Accountability.
 This Statement of Compliance serves as a summary of CGML's control framework.